kurzschlussidi/reminder/README.md

     pip install flask
     python app.py

-Connect your reverse-proxy to this url and port.
+Use as is, or point your reverse proxy towards the ip:port of this instance.

 ### Docker (recommended):

     docker run -d -p 80:8000 -v '/mnt/user/appdata/reminder':'/reminder/data':'rw' kurzschlussidi/reply-timer

-Connect your reverse-proxy to this url and port.
+Use as is, or point your reverse proxy towards the ip:port of this instance.

 ## Usage: